Tissue Type TestSkip to the navigation

 A special pattern of antigens (called tissue type) is present on each person's cells and tissues.
 Half of each person's antigens come from (inherited) the mother and half from the father.
 Identical twins have the same pattern, but everyone else has his or her own special pattern.
 Brothers and sisters have a 1-in-4 chance of having an identical match.
 Each person's antigen pattern can be "fingerprinted" through a tissue type test.

 - The closer the match of antigens, the more likely that an organ or tissue transplant will be successful.
+A better match may mean that fewer antirejection drugs will be needed.

 - The more similar the antigen patterns are from two people, the more likely it is that they are related.